choudharyamit3400/microservices-springboot/README.md

 ```
 to retrieve employee : do a  get for  http://localhost:8081/api/employees/{empId}

-* If your setup is correct then you can use api gateway endpoint to execute above operations .
+-If your setup is correct then you can use api gateway endpoint to execute above operations .

-to use api gateway  endpoint  format should be
+To use api gateway  endpoint  format should be
 http://localhost:9191{path configured in application gateway's properties file}{param for the service}
 eg: employee service is configured as
 ```env